-This document describes the baseline requirements that are needed for a HDTV DTT receiver with broadband connectivity to claim compatibility with joint HDFI/CRTV specifications.
+This document describes the baseline requirements that are needed for a HDTV or UHDTV DTT and/or SAT receiver with broadband connectivity to claim compatibility with joint HDFI/CRTV specifications.

 The first baseline specification was finalized by DGTVi in September 2004 under the name of "D-Book, Compatible DTTV receivers for the Italian market" (v1.0).
 This specification was later updated with different stand-alone addenda.
 The "D-Book 1.2" merged all these addenda in a single clean document which took into account the comments received by the industry.